Lockington - Gunbower

 Health performance in Lockington - Gunbower is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Lockington-Gunbower faces significant health challenges with common health conditions prevalent among both younger and older age cohorts.
-Approximately 47% (~1,856 people) have private health cover, lower than the national average of 55.3%.
+Lockington-Gunbower faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is very low at approximately 47% of the total population (~1,858 people), compared to the national average of 55.3%.

 Frequently Asked Questions - Health